MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-authentication-troubleshooting-guidance.md

                 Kdc Called: DCA.contoso.com
         ```

     6. Collect network traces on `Client1.contoso.com`.
-Review the network traces to observe which step fails, so that you can further narrow down on the steps and troubleshoot the issue.
+Review the network traces to observe which step fails so that you can further narrow down the steps and troubleshoot the issue.